DebianJoe/ghost_lisp/README.md

 requirements
 =====
 During development, I'm using Debian's editline from libedit-dev.
 I plan to make it totally self-included, but that's once it's working.

+also, you'll need mpc.c and mpc.h from https://github.com/orangeduck/mpc.
+Nice libs there, holmes!
+Just pull these into your build library before compliling.